Astorec/challonge-to-wixcsv/README.md

 - Python3
 - WIX Account with Access to the Studio of the Site
 - Challonge Account and the API key
-- Email Account with SMTP and IAMP
+- ~~Email Account with SMTP and IAMP~~ To be Removed, this is no longer required.

 # Setup